Laurentian Bank Supports NIB Trust Fund in the Continued Efforts to address the harm of Residential Schools

 The Mary Duncan School in Manitoba founded its seasonal land-based learning program in Sept.
 2021 in an effort to decolonize public school education.
 The “Reclaiming Indigenous Knowledge in Public Schools” program, supported by the NIB Trust Fund, was a six-month endeavor to introduce traditional Northern Cree and Metis teachings to students from grades 7 to 12.
 Young people had the opportunity to earn high school credits while learning in First Nations, Metis and Inuit studies.
 Activities include drumming, beading, and ribbon skirt making workshops, and taking part in other land-based activities.

-Join our mailing list!
+Join our List!